sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/index.md

 First step is to declare your Identity Analytics Web application in order for the IdP to recognize it and perform AuthN/AuthZ process for User Agent request coming from the application.

-Identity Analytics provides some samples regarding some IdP:
+Here are some samples provided by Identity Analytics:

 - [Okta](./okta.md)
 - [InWebo](./inwebo.md)
 - [G-Suite](./gsuite.md)
 - [ADFS](./adfs.md)

-> [!warning] The information listed above is provided as an example only.
+> [!warning] These samples are provided as examples.
 This methodology is not supported by Identity Analytics, but has been tested.

-At the end, no matter the IdP solution, a XML metadata file that represents this SP configuration should be generated and provided by the IdP to be deployed in SP side (see later in this article).
+Regardless of the IdP solution you choose, an XML metadata file that represents this SP configuration should be generated and provided by the IdP to be deployed in SP side (more on this later in this document).

 ### Step 2: Deploy SAML configuration in Tomcat

-In the following procedure, we will use below variables:
+We will use these variables for the configuration:

 |         Variable         |                                      Description                                       |          Example value          |
 | :----------------------: | :------------------------------------------------------------------------------------: | :-----------------------------: |